 Prototype 2 has a DLC Pack which includes an Armored form for Protagonist James Heller, as well as another that was used by Alex Mercer in the first one; both of them are merely skins, so you won't take any less damage using either one.

 Averted for the first one, though; Armor Power does a number on your speed and mobility, but decreases the overall damage you'll take.

 Averted in Dwarf Fortress, up to a point; any stabbing or slashing attack that fails the armour check is re-rolled for bludgeoning damage, which plate armour or chainmail do very little to protect against.
 Broken ribs are definitely preferable to getting run through with a sword, however.

 One straight example is that the current version's armor is remarkably vulnerable to Annoying Arrows, with weak-material arrows reliably piercing anything up to adamantine.
-The only exceptions are that wood or bone arrows/bolts are still liable to deflect off any metal armor, and adamantine armor is immune to adamantine projectiles yet vulnerable to any other metal arrow or bolt.
+The only exceptions are that wood or bone arrows/bolts are still liable to deflect off any metal armor while adamantime arrows bounce off everything in spite of their hardness because of their extremely low density.

 Averted in Team Fortress 2 with the Heavy and Demoman, who wear black ballistic vests and have the highest amount of health of all the classes (300 and 175 HP respectively) (aside from the Soldier, who has 200).